xfelipesobral/hltv-lite/README.md

 # HLTV Lite

-HLTV Lite is a lightweight version of HLTV.org, with less ads and more content.
+HLTV Lite is a Google Chrome extension designed to provide a streamlined and ad-free browsing experience on HLTV.org, a popular platform for esports news and statistics.

 ## Features